SergeyVorobiev/M88-GameStick-Patch/README.md

 11. Under Windows select L3 to activate dosbox menu and switch between disks.

-You can try to install your own windows 95-98, but keep in mind that you need to create at least 512MB disk, with the default sdcard the stick likely will not allow you to create it because for anything beyond 64MB it will think that the process is frozen and kill it, so you have two options:
+You can try to install your own windows 95-98, but keep in mind that you need to create at least 512MB disk, with the default sdcard the stick likely will not allow you to do it because for anything beyond 64MB it will think that the process is frozen and kill it, so you have two options:

 1. Use class 10 sdcard and try to create 512MB-2GB disk (win98SE.img) during installation (it must have FAT32 if you want to increase the size further).